-Program Maximum Attempted Hours Allowed First Associate's Degree 90 semester hours or 150% of required hours (maximum hours will be adjusted for programs greater than 60 hours) Second Associate's Degree 153 semester hours or 150% of maximum hours allowed for first associate's degree First Bachelor's Degree 180 semester hours or 150% of required hours (maximum hours will be adjusted for programs greater than 120 hours) First Master's Degree 45 semester hours (maximum hours will be adjusted for programs greater than 30 hours) Bachelor - Double Major Determined based on program requirements as requested, contact the Office of Financial Aid for more information.
+Program Maximum Attempted Hours Allowed First Associate's Degree 90 semester hours or 150% of required hours (maximum hours will be adjusted for programs greater than 60 hours) Second Associate's Degree 153 semester hours or 150% of maximum hours allowed for first associate's degree First Bachelor's Degree 180 semester hours or 150% of required hours (maximum hours will be adjusted for programs greater than 120 hours)

-\The Maximum Length of Study does not extend beyond the completion of coursework for a degree program

-\\Students who were enrolled at both institutions (Darton State College and ASU) at any point prior to consolidation will have a separate Satisfactory Academic Progress Policy in an attempt to mitigate potential effects of the consolidation.

-After First Bachelor Degree is Earned Maximum Attempted Hours Allowed (includes all attempted hours) Second Bachelor's Degree 270 semester hours Second Master's Degree 75 semester hours No hours for additional programs beyond the second degree
+First Master's Degree 45 semester hours (maximum hours will be adjusted for programs greater than 30 hours) Bachelor - Double Major Determined based on program requirements as requested, contact the Office of Financial Aid for more information.
+The Maximum Length of Study does not ext program tend beyond the completion of coursework for a degree tions (Darton State College and ASU) at any point prior tory Academic Progress Policy in an attempt to mitigate potential effects of the consolidation. potential effects of the consolidation.
+After First Bachelor Degree is Earned Maximum Attempted Hours Allowed (includes all attempted hours) After First Bachelor Degree is Earned attempted hours) After First Bachelor Degree is Earned Second Bachelor's Degree attempted hours) 270 semester hours 75 semester hours